HardMax71/NexusWare/README.md

 ## Contributing

-(Guidelines for contributing to the project will be added here.)
+We welcome contributions to NexusWare!
+Please refer to our [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for guidelines on how to report issues, submit pull requests, and more.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-(Information on how to get support or contact the development team will be added here.)